anshu1905/Hackathon/README.md

 *The Code is primarily designed to run on Raspberry Pi, but can be used on Mac OS or Windows.*

 * Download all the Dependencies using the command `pip3 install -r requirements.txt`
-* Download the Code or Run the following command to download it `git pull https://github.com/saksham2001/ADAS`
+* Download the Code or Run the following command to download it `git pull https://github.com/anshu1905/Hackathon`

 ### Running

-* Use the following command to the Code `python3 app.py`
+* Use the following command to the Code `python3 adams-Visual Detection System.py`

 ### Screenshots
 ![Screenshot 1](Screenshots/scr1.jpeg)